OliverLysa/observatory-data-prep/README.md

 3.  export cleaned data outputs to an open source PostGreSQL database (supabase) for storage.

-Data outputs from these scripts are used to populate the ce-observatory - a dashboard providing for specific resource-product-industry categories, a detailed description of current baseline material and monetary flows as well as wider impacts, alongside the means to make comparison with alternative circular economy configurations.
+Data outputs from these scripts are used to populate the ce-observatory - a dashboard providing for specific resource-product-industry categories, a detailed description using high-quality data of current baseline material and monetary flows as well as wider impacts, alongside the means to make comparison with alternative circular economy configurations.
 The ce-observatory can be viewed at the following URL:

 # How to use